ibm-cloud-architecture/eda-tech-academy/docs/lab3/index.md

 ## Goals

 In this lab, you will learn how to deploy the real-time solution by simply using this repository and a minimum set of commands.
-The approach is to present reusable structure you may want to reuse for your own future proof of concept, so it will be easy to demonstrate your solution.
+The approach is to present reusable structure you may want to use for your own future proof of concept development, so it will be easy to demonstrate your solution.

 The following diagram illustrates the components, you will deploy in your student's namespace using this repository.